aligurbuz/laraapp/README.md

 # Go Directly Controller Directory:

-You will see testApp Directory as an example, you can build up as many apps as you want with the App Prefixi.
+You will see testApp Directory as an example, you can build up as many apps as you want with the App Prefix.

 In the TestApp directory, each endpoint represents a directory, and each endpoint has an endpoint controller that starts with get and post in the endpoint directory.